microsoft/hlsl-specs/proposals/infra/INF-0007-DXC-Vulkan-SDK-Release-Strategy.md

 ## Proposed solution

-Currently, DXC releases on NuGet, on Windows through VPacks, and on GitHub.
+Currently, DXC releases on NuGet and GitHub.
+For Windows, DXC is consumed internally through Microsoft's VPack package management system.
 There is infrastructure in place to make sure those releases are happening.
 The Vulkan SDK will not modify those releases, it will just append to them.